 Fertilizer Application Guide

-Your return on investment depends largely on your cannabis yield.
+Your return on investment depends mainly on your cannabis yield.
 This yield, in turn, depends on how well you tender your plants.
-Fertilizer applications help your plant to store up nutrients.
+Fertilizer applications help your plant to store nutrients.
 Watch out for the fertilizer brands you select.
 A good fertilizer must be easy to apply, environmentally friendly, and constitute no health hazard to the farmer.
-It is also important that the fertilizer does not negatively affect the taste, aroma, cannabinoid compositions, and terpene level of the cannabis plant.
+It is also essential that the fertilizer does not negatively affect the taste, aroma, cannabinoid compositions, and terpene levels of the cannabis plant.